stijlist/roots/README.md

 This is a toy lisp implementation that will be used to build towards a logic programming and functional programming system.
-I want to test how well I under- stand the mechanical implications of my chosen programming paradigms.
-I will attempt to test the correctness of my programs using a quickcheck-style genera- tive tester.
+I want to test how well I understand the mechanical implications of my chosen programming paradigms.
+I will attempt to test the correctness of my programs using a quickcheck-style generative tester.
 A simple roadmap:

 - Implement cons, car, cdr, quote, cond, eq?, atom? in C
     - alternate branch: implement in Rust